apache/tvm-rfcs/rfcs/0008-microtvm-project-api.md

 `generate_project` method to the interface.
 These changes remove the need to build components and drive the link process from TVM.

+Additionally, when integrating microTVM with RTOS platforms, a project management question comes up: should TVM include all Python dependencies needed to interact with each RTOS as *dependencies of TVM*?
+Given a large chunk (majority) of TVM's user base do not plan to interact with microcontroller platforms, it seems a bit unreasonable to require everyone to install micro-specific dependencies.
+One *can* use PyPI [extras](https://setuptools.readthedocs.io/en/latest/userguide/dependency_management.html#optional-dependencies) for this task, but there is still the issue of conflicts between dependencies listed in `extras_require` and those core dependencies of TVM.
+For example, if a `micro` `extras_require` were to be added to TVM, and one of those packages required an old version of TensorFlow, it would be impossible for TVM to update its core dependency on TensorFlow without unbreaking the platform integration.
+This conflict is at odds with making TVM as easy to integrate with micro platforms as possible.

 As a goal, this proposal aims to allow for the same use cases as are currently supported with these
 improvements: